-Proudly recognizing being located on the unceded traditional lands of the Musqueam, Squamish and Tsleil Watuth Coast Salish Peoples.
+Respectfully recognizing being located on the unceded traditional lands of the Musqueam, Squamish and Tsleil Watuth Coast Salish Peoples.

 'Rewilding' and 'Unschooling' ?

 Established in 2013, after the collapse of a clothing factory in Bangladesh, which is considered to be the fourth largest industrial disaster in history.
-'Fashion Revolution' became a global movement focused on restoration in the environment, protection of workers and people, and calling for collective action towards a healthy fashion future.
+'Fashion Revolution' is a global movement focused on restoration in the environment, protection of workers and people, and calling for collective action towards a healthy fashion future.